-Setting these to 0, we get K non-linear equations (since the $\alpha$ 's sum to 1 there we would also need a Lagrangian term here to enforce this constraint).
-We could try to solve these equations directly, for example by using iterative local gradient descent (or ascent).
-Gradient-based methods are certainly a valid approach for learning the parameters of mixture models, but comes with the cost of having to set learning rates, etc..
-In addition in this context we would need to enforce the constraint (during gradient search) that the $\alpha_k$ 's are non-negative and sum to 1.
+Setting these to 0, we get K non-linear equations (and since the α 's sum to 1 there we would also need a Lagrangian term here to enforce this constraint).
+We could try to solve these equations directly, for example by using iterative local gradient ascent.
+Gradient-based methods are certainly a valid approach for learning the parameters of mixture models, but comes with the cost of having to set learning rates, etc.

-A widely-used alternative in this context is the Expectation-Maximization (EM) algorithm.
+A widely-used alternative in this context for maximizing log-likelihood is the Expectation-Maximization (EM) algorithm.
 The EM algorithm is an iterative algorithm for doing "local ascent" of the likelihood (or log-likelihood) function.
 It is usually easy to implement, it enforces parameter constraints automatically, and it does not require the specification of a step-size (in some sense the step-size is implicit at each iteration of the algorithm).
 Below we discuss the EM algorithm for mixture models, focusing primarily on Gaussian mixtures.
-It is important to note however that EM is a much more general procedure and is broadly applicable to maximizing the likelihood in any problems where there is missing data (for mixture models the missing data are the $z_i$ indicators for component membership for each data point $\underline{x}i$ ).
+It is important to note however that EM is a much more general procedure and is broadly applicable to maximizing the likelihood in any problems where there is missing data (for mixture models the missing data are the z_i indicators for component membership for each data point \underline{x}i).